TomasBoda/agent-lang-interpreter/README.md

 ```bash
 npm run build-all
 ```

+> [!WARNING]
+> The build script uses [Deno](https://deno.com/) for compiling the TypeScript files into an executable binary.
+Before running the script, be sure to have Deno installed on your system and change the Deno installation path in the `package.json` file in the project root.

 The script will build executable binaries for supported platforms into the `./prod` folder.
 To run the binary file, run the following.
 ```bash
 ./prod/current-platform/agent-lang --input sourceCode.txt --output output.json